selamshim/skin-care/README.md

 # Skin Care Website
 (Developer: Selam Yigezu)
-This website is aimed to target all people above the age of 12.
+This website is aimed to target all people.
 It helps users to have glowing skin.
 Many people have problems with their facial skin just because they don't understand and know the skin type they have and the right product they have to use.
 It describes the types of skin, the skin care routine, and life styles.
  ![Mockup image](assets/images/respoimg.png)
  [Live Website](https://selamshim.github.io/skin-care/)